It cost £159.6M (€189.9M) in 2021 to run our lifesaving service – all funded by our generous supporters.

 Keeping a modern fleet of lifeboats ever-ready to go to the rescue from 238 lifeboat stations is an expensive business.
 Then there's crew training, running a lifeguard service on 257 popular beaches and campaigning for water safety, and the pounds start to add up.

-It cost around £460,000 a day in 2015 to run the RNLI, all of which was generously donated by the public.
-This might sound like a lot, but we think the 22 people our lifeboat crews rescue on average every day are worth it.
-Below is a breakdown of the costs of our rescue kit; for more detailed information see our 2015 Annual Report and Accounts.
+It cost £159.6M (€189.9M) for the RNLI to run in 2021, all of which was generously donated by the public.
+This might sound like a lot, but we think the 35 people our lifeboat crews help on average every day are worth it.
+For more detailed information see our Annual Report and Accounts.

 |Lifeboat Class||Pound sterling||Euros|

 |Inshore rescue boat||£13,000|